onepanelio/onepanel/README.md

 ## Quick start
 See [quick start guide](https://docs.onepanel.ai/docs/getting-started/quickstart) to get started.

-## Online demo
-For a quick look at some features see this shared, read-only [online demo](https://onepanel.typeform.com/to/kQfDX5Vf?product=github).

 ## Community
 To submit a feature request, report a bug or documentation issue, please open a GitHub [pull request](https://github.com/onepanelio/core/pulls) or [issue](https://github.com/onepanelio/core/issues).